by Chris Gallagher, OAC Policy Consultant

 About the Author:

-Christopher Gallagher more than thirty years of experience of legislative and lobbying experience where he specialized in health care, tax and education issues.
-He currently manages several health care issues while working with different agencies.
+Christopher Gallagher has more than thirty years of legislative and lobbying experience where he specialized in healthcare, tax and education issues.
+He currently manages several healthcare issues while working with different organizations.